andrade-filipe/calculator-app/README.md

 Component created to map the keyboard of my calculator and send consistent values to the API when the User clicks in any button

 Has 5 methods:
-ngOnInit(): Calls the clearExpression method on inicialization to make sure that the expected value will be displayed (zero) <br>
-expressionParser(): makes the communication with the HTML, giving to the buildExpression method the right values buildExpression(): makes a post request with the respective value of the button the user clicked and emits an event to the CalculatorComponent <br>
-solveExpression(): makes a request to the API calling a method that solves the expression the user has written and emits an event to the CalculatorComponent <br>
-clearExpression(): makes a request to the API calling a method that restarts the display and emits an event to the CalculatorComponent <br>
+ngOnInit(): Calls the clearExpression method on inicialization to make sure that the expected value will be displayed (zero) expressionParser(): makes the communication with the HTML, giving to the buildExpression method the right values buildExpression(): makes a post request with the respective value of the button the user clicked and emits an event to the CalculatorComponent solveExpression(): makes a request to the API calling a method that solves the expression the user has written and emits an event to the CalculatorComponent clearExpression(): makes a request to the API calling a method that restarts the display and emits an event to the CalculatorComponent
-Observation: the event emitted makes the display refresh, showing to the user the expression he is building <br>
+Observation: the event emitted makes the display refresh, showing to the user the expression he is building

 ### 4.AppComponent
 This is the defaut component that angular creates, in my application i only need him to do a "loading screen", it's between quotation marks because there's actually no screen, but the application sucessfully displays the current state with a json on the top of the screen, what can be attached to a component later, providing a loading screen.